 In 2007, the Noosa Shire was designated as the Noosa Biosphere Reserve by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) under its Man and the Biosphere (MAB) Programme.
 In 2018 this designation was reinstated, recognising decades of the Noosa community working together to live sustainably and in harmony with the natural environment.

-Noosa was the first biosphere reserve in Queensland to achieve designation and neighbours the Great Sandy Biosphere Reserve to the north, making us the only place in the world with two conjoining biosphere reserves.
+Noosa was the first biosphere reserve in Queensland to achieve designation and neighbours the Great Sandy Biosphere Reserve to the north, and Sunshine Coast Biosphere Reserve to the south, making our region three adjoining biosphere reserve sites.

 The factors that have helped shape the Noosa Biosphere Reserve include its unique natural landscape, social history, cultural traditions, government and regulatory systems as well as its political, social and economic activities.

 Noosa has a rich cultural history that values the arts, culture and environment.
 The Noosa community respects the traditional owners of this land, the Kabi Kabi/Gubbi Gubbi people, and works closely with Elders to ensure connection to country and Indigenous knowledge continues to be shared.